bitflags/bitflags/spec.md

 ----

-Any unknown bits that are present in the source may still be yielded.

-Each yielded flags value should set exactly the bits of a defined flag contained in the source.
+To be most useful, each yielded flags value should set exactly the bits of a defined flag contained in the source.
 Any bits that aren't in the set of any contained flag should be yielded together as a final flags value.
+Unknown bits that are present in the source should still be yielded to avoid possible confusion, but are not required.

 ----